Hiking Ableman’s Gorge Wisconsin State Natural Area:

 I am so glad that we took the other path.

-It follows along the sandstone – quartzite – conglomerate bluff that is really amazing.
+It follows along the sandstone – quartzite – conglomerate bluff that is amazing.

 When spending time outdoors always be respectful of nature, use common sense and please follow any posted rules.